Cambridgeshire merged firefighters to move to new station

 The Fire Brigades Union said it would take longer for crews to reach Swaffham Bulbeck and merging meant less service.

-"Because we are rural it takes longer for fire engines to reach outlying places so attendance times will be reduced," Fire Brigades Union county chairman Cameron Matthews said.'Not feasible'
+"Because we are rural it takes longer for fire engines to reach outlying places so attendance times will be reduced," Fire Brigades Union county chairman Cameron Matthews said.

 "A whole station has been taken out and that is a loss of resources.
 We campaigned so strongly to protect the resources and we hope the loss does not have the impact on people we fear."